 It’s no secret that your dog is your fur-baby.
 So when your pup’s birthday is just around the corner, you want to make the day extra special.
 But if you’re like most of us two-legged folks, we’re more used to throwing parties for human children – not dog children.
 What’s a dog-parent to do?

 Here are five different ways you can celebrate your dog’s birthday this year.
-Each idea is individual, just like each and every dog.
 Consider your pup’s preferences, and have a blast!

 The only thing better than playing with a dog is playing with LOTS of dogs!
 Why not invite your pup’s friends over for a birthday party?
 Contact the owners of the dogs your pet knows best.
 Maybe you met them through the dog park, doggie daycare, or your dog walker.
 Invite a small group to the park or your backyard for some extra special playtime.
 Naturally, with all those excited, wagging tails, the dogs are going to want to run around a bit.
 So give them time to do that!
 But it can also be fun to provide some activities.
 Have a costume contest with prizes for the most creative.
 Host a show featuring trick demonstrations.
 You can even set up a kiddie pool to keep the dogs cool and happy on a warm day.
 And if you’re having trouble thinking of party games, Care.com has some great ideas.
 Don’t forget your camera!